bryk-io/pkg/otel/README.md

   emit telemetry when it is part of an app that uses the OpenTelemetry SDK.

 - If you’re instrumenting an app, you need to use the OpenTelemetry SDK for your language.
-You’ll then use the SDK to initialize OpenTelemetry and the API to instrument your code.
 This will emit telemetry from your app, and any library you installed that also comes with instrumentation.

 ## 1. Instrumenting Your Application